TENT OF NATIONS EVENTS, ACTIVITIES AND PROGRAMS:

 Children’s Summer Camp:

-Every year (except 2020-21) since 2001, a two-week Children’s Summer Camp has been organized for children from the Bethlehem area and refugee camps.
+Every year (except 2020-21 and 2024) since 2001, a two-week Children’s Summer Camp has been organized for children from the Bethlehem area and refugee camps.
 International volunteers come to provide extra help and to organize creative workshops for children.
 These are children who are often traumatized by growing up in a difficult and complicated political context that will make it difficult and sometimes impossible to be positive.
 Through the summer camp experience, children are encouraged to discover their talents and focus on their positives, helping them believe in themselves and that they are able to shape their future.
 It is also an opportunity for international volunteers to be part of a positive project, and the idea is to motivate those volunteers to go back home and be peace makers within their own communities.

 Bent Al-reef Women’s Project: